ahasanulhoq/Restaurant_Billing_System_for_Crust_and_Bunz/README.md

 -Calculate the bill
 -Time of  purchasing

-Operating system: Windows /Linux/  Mac OS
+Operating system: No operating systme requred.
+It will run with internat browser.

 How to use: Install the latest JRE and run the project's .jar file from the command line or console.